TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/best-practices/_index.md

 ## Alerting

 It is advised to set up an alerting system for basic values like CPU/Memory usage or number of uplinks.
 Currently the single-AMI template does not offer an alerting solution out of the box, but you can refer to the [AWS ECS deployment]({{< ref "/getting-started/aws/ecs/monitoring" >}}) for an example setup.

-## Multi-tenancy

-When purchasing an Enterprise license, consider setting up a multi-tenant environment from the beginning if you plan to add tenants later.
-Switching from a single-tenant to a multi-tenant environment requires a database migration.